mjbeswick/tacit-dom/docs/DOM_INTERNALS.md

 ## Overview

-The DOM module in Thorix provides a comprehensive system for creating HTML elements with reactive properties, handling event listeners, and managing reactive subscriptions.
+The DOM module in Tacit-DOM provides a comprehensive system for creating HTML elements with reactive properties, handling event listeners, and managing reactive subscriptions.
 This document explains the internal workings of how DOM elements are created, how reactivity is implemented, and how the system prevents common issues like infinite loops.

 ## Architecture Overview